 Even though the use of this assay is common, the technique does have several flaws to it.
 Lui (2009) states that the reduction of MTT may not be entirely dependent upon the number of cells but also upon the mitochondrial function and proliferation state.
-This means that the position of the cells within the wells of the plate at the time of testing may play a crucial role in the final reading results.
-An agglomeration of cells in certain positions of the well may show a lower number of cells counted than the actual number present.
+Results have shown an underestimation of cell numbers when the cells which have been studied are positioned in such a manner.
 These may be positioned towards the upper end of the growth curve, where factors such as high cell densities and sub-optimal growth conditions would in turn hinder endogenous enzyme function.
-Further to this statement it says that since MTT values are attained from cells treated with drugs, then usually compared with results of those left untreated, it most likely will be the case that the action of the drug studies maybe over-estimated.
-Normally another case for this is that fact that since the MTT assay is based on the reduction reaction of dyes resulting in colour changes, as the reduction is mediated enzymatically, other reduction substances still have the ability to interfere, as mentioned by Madesh and Balasubramanian (1998) where the effectors were stated to be Reactive Oxygen Species (ROS).
+Further to this statement it says that since MTT values are attained from cells treated with drugs, then usually compared with results of those left untreated, it most likely will be the case that the action of the drug studies maybe overestimated.
+Normally another case for this is that fact that since the MTT assay is based on the reduction reaction of dyes resulting in colour changes, as the reduction is mediated enzymatically, other reduction substances still have the ability to interfere, as mentioned by Madesh and Balasubramanian (1998) where the effectors were stated to be Reactive Oxygen

+Species (ROS).
 In addition, research by Soenen and De Cuyper (2009) state other reduction process induced by liposomal preparations may affect the MTT assays.
 This was found by Angius and Floris (2015), where their study showed a direct interference of liposomes within the MTT assay, where observed cells treated with liposomes showed higher MTT absorbance values than the control used.
 In conclusion, Simms and Plattner (2009) concluded their study stating that the usage of the MTT assay was an inappropriate method for the means of testing the activity of drugs used for solid tumours.